DaenaDreyfuss/S4Fiori/Docs/S4-Fiori-extension-tutorial.md

 	* @param {typeof sap.ui.Device} Device
 	*/
 	```
   7. Save the file.
   8. In init function add following code.
 You are expected to get a list of suggestions for **component1**:
     ![Alt text](https://github.com/i336151/S4Fiori/blob/master/Docs/Images/coco_suggestions.png?raw=true "Code completion")

 ## Run Application with Local Approuter
+This step will guide you through the process of running you application localy using the approuter and localy bound services.

 ![](https://github.com/i336151/S4Fiori/blob/master/Docs/Images/china.png?raw=true")|For China testing, you should bind a 'Destination' service instance and an 'Xsuaa' service to your UI application.
 See [Bind services](#bind-services)|
 ---|---